noise23/Potcoin-pow/README.md

 ----------------

 Potcoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 40 Second block targets
  - subsidy halves in 840k blocks (~4 years)
  - ~420 million total coins
  - 420 coins per block